Wile E. Coyote and the Road Runner: In popular culture

+The Great Divide showed support for Wile E. Coyote with their song of the same name on the 1999 album Revolutions.
+The band alleged that Road Runner, among other things, was a communist.

 Issue #5 of Grant Morrison's run on Animal Man contains a story titled "The Coyote Gospel", in which the character, a thinly veiled parody of Wile E. Coyote named Crafty, decides to leave the "cartoon world" as an attempt to escape the seemingly endless cycle of violence.
 He is also pursued by a deceased truck driver's vengeful friend, who believes that he is the devil.
 It was nominated for an Eisner Award for Best Single Issue.

 In Weird Al Yankovic's film UHF, a depressed George Newman introduces a Road Runner cartoon on "Uncle Nutsy's Clubhouse" as a "sad and depressing tale of a pathetic coyote in the futile pursuit of a sadistic roadrunner, who mocks him and laughs at him as he's repeatedly crushed and maimed!"

 Humorist Ian Frazier created the mock-legal prose piece "Coyote v.
 Acme", which is included in a book of the same name.
+It would later provide inspiration for the film Coyote vs. Acme.

-Wile E. Coyote appeared in an episode of Night Court (Season 7, Episode 22: Sill Another Day in the Life) in which Judge Harold T. Stone (Harry Anderson) found him guilty of harassment and told him to leave the Road Runner alone.
+Wile E. Coyote appeared in an episode of Night Court (Season 7, Episode 22: Still Another Day in the Life) in which Judge Harold T. Stone (Harry Anderson) found him guilty of harassment and told him to leave the Road Runner alone.

 In 1990, Brazilian thrash metal band Chakal recorded the song "Acme Dead End Road" as part of their album, The Man Is His Own Jackal.
 The song begins with the Road Runner's "beep, beep" sound.

 In The Simpsons episode "Homer Alone", Homer Simpson chases Bart Simpson around the house.
 During the chase, they are each freeze framed and subtitled with their mock Latin names, reading "BART (Brat'us Don'thaveacow'us)" and "HOMER (Homo Neanderthal'us)".
 In the episode "Bart's Inner Child", Homer is trying to push a trampoline off a cliff, an obvious reference to Wile E. Coyote and the Road Runner.
 The episode "Realty Bites" featured attempts by Snake to recover his car from Homer; one of these is to set up a wire across a road to decapitate Homer as he drives by.
 The wire is supplied by "Acme".
 The episode "The Itchy & Scratchy & Poochie Show" featured the voice actress for Itchy and Scratchy, June Bellamy (a parody of June Foray), who claimed to have done the "Beep!" for the Road Runner, being paid for only one, which the producers then doubled up.
 Wile E. Coyote appeared during the couch gag in the episode "Smoke on the Daughter" in which he paints a fake couch on the living room wall which the Simpson family run into.
 Maggie Simpson then zooms in and imitates the Road Runner's "beep, beep" noise.
 The Road Runner appeared in the episode "Crystal Blue-Haired Persuasion" during a dream sequence in which he is attacked and eaten by the Space Coyote.